NC3-LU/cases_web/_knowhow/glossary/DRP.markdown

 Once this stage has been approved, the IT manager implements the technical solutions specific to the disaster recovery plan.

 ### 8. Implementation
-Depending on the budget, resources and objectives, the IT manager initiates the implementation of the technical solutions, taking into account the deadlines set by the management board members.
+Depending on the budget, resources and objectives, the IT manager initiates the implementation of the technical solutions, considering the deadlines set by the management board members.
 A schedule providing the deadlines must have received prior approval from the management board and IT manager.

-### 9. Drafting of the procedures
+### 9. Drafting of the Procedures
 Once all of the technical solutions are up and running, those in charge of their maintenance must write up technical implementation procedures.
 These must be tested by a third party.

 For security reasons, these procedures must not be stored in the same physical environment.
 They must be safeguarded against any modifications or alterations and protected in such a way that they can only be accessed by those who need to read them.

-### 10. Drafting of the DRP and activation conditions
+### 10. Drafting of the DRP and Activation Conditions
-The IT manager, who is the de facto manager of disaster recovery plan maintenance, must ensure that the technical procedures are protected, available and up to date.
+The IT manager, who is the de facto manager of the disaster recovery plan maintenance, must ensure that the technical procedures are protected, available, and up to date.

 At the end of the process, they start drafting the disaster recovery plan based on various scenarios and taking care to include, for each situation, the activation conditions and the related technical processes.

-In concrete terms, a scenario stages a risk to which the “company” has been exposed and presents the solution to resolve the situation in accordance with the RPOs and RTOs.
+In concrete terms, a scenario stages a risk to which the 'company' has been exposed and presents the solution to resolve the situation under the RPOs and RTOs.

-A scenario must be put together “simply”.
+A scenario must be put together 'simply'.
 Here are two examples of a scenario:

-**Scenario 1: Exploitation of a WiFi weakness by a malicious entity** =>Risk analysis has previously detected a vulnerability in the WiFi infrastructure that gives access to the internal network.
-The WPA key has not been changed for 2 years, the “[password]({% link _knowhow/glossary/Password.markdown %})” is weak and it is known by all staff members, including “persons” who no longer work for the company.
+**Scenario 1: Exploitation of a Wi-Fi weakness by a malicious entity** =>Risk analysis has previously detected a vulnerability in the Wi-Fi infrastructure that gives access to the internal network.
+The WPA key has not been changed for two years, the '[password]({% link _knowhow/glossary/Password.markdown %})' is weak and it is known by all staff members, including 'person' who no longer work for the company.

 **General theme**: A hacker is hired by competitors to corrupt customer data.

 *The attack*:

 A hacker, motivated by financial gain, has the IT resources and expert knowledge required to exploit the technical vulnerabilities of the IT network.
-More specifically, they take advantage of the poorly protected WiFi connection and corrupt the server on which the customers’ financial data is hosted, affecting the integrity of the data.
+More specifically, they take advantage of the poorly protected Wi-Fi connection and corrupt the server on which the customers’ financial data is hosted, affecting the integrity of the data.
 They voluntarily change the customers’ financial information (debits/credits/pending transactions).

 Key ingredients in this scenario:

-* Sources of the [threat]({% link _knowhow/glossary/Threat.markdown %}): A competitor uses an underhand tactic to corrupt their “rival”’s IT systems.
+* Sources of the [threat]({% link _knowhow/glossary/Threat.markdown %}): A competitor uses an underhand tactic to corrupt their rival’s IT systems.
-* Threat: A hacker breaks into the network via a WiFi connection to corrupt data.
-The hacker has the means and the skills.
+* Threat: A hacker breaks into the network via a Wi-Fi connection to corrupt data.
+The hacker has the means and skills.
-* Vulnerabilities exploited: Poorly protected WiFi (weak and widely-known WPA key).
+* Vulnerabilities exploited: Poorly protected Wi-Fi (weak and widely-known WPA key).
 * IT system affected: Network + server.
 * End elements affected: Customers’ financial data (Debits and Credits).
 * Hacker’s desired outcome: Cause a loss of integrity.